Please note that in order to keep the definitions simple, we do not overview all the existing versions or subcategories related to each concept.

 DIVIDEND – a part of company’s earnings distributed to shareholders.

-EX-DIVIDEND DATE – the first day when a stock is traded after dividend, i.e., a buyer of stock on that day and any later day will not receive declared dividend.
+EX-DIVIDEND DATE – the first day when a stock is traded after a dividend, i.e., a buyer of stock on that day and any later day will not receive the declared dividend.
 From the start of that day the price of stock is automatically reduced by the amount of dividend.
 Each dividend payment has its own ex-dividend date.
 So, if dividends are paid quarterly, each quarterly dividend would have its ex-dividend date and there will be four ex-dividend dates over the year.

 MARKET CAPITALIZATION – an indicator of the size of company.
 It is calcullated as the current stock price multiplied by the number of shares outstanding.

 OPERATING INCOME – a profit from business operations, calculated as follows: total revenue less operating expenses.
-Operating expenses are expenses related to operating activity: cost of goods sold, depreciation, staff costs and other.
-Taxes, interest payments and other non-operating expenses are not included in the calculation of operating income.
+Operating expenses are the expenses related to the operating activity: cost of goods sold, depreciation, staff costs and other.
+Taxes, interest payments and other non-operating expenses are not included in the calculation of an operating income.

 OPERATING MARGIN – an operating income divided by revenue.
 It shows what part of revenue is available to cover other, non-operating expenses.